gfredericks/debug-repl/README.md

 The `unbreak!!` function (with two `!`s) will cancel all further breakpoints for the remainder of the original evaluation's scope.

+## TODOs

+- Implement `(throw! ex-fn)` for unbreaking and causing the original execution to throw an exception.

 ## License

 Copyright © 2014 Gary Fredericks